riokorb/optimize-ml-pipeline-azure/README.md

 The dataset is then split in the ratio of 70:30 for training and testing respectively.

-Next, we set up a parameter sampler and define 2 hyperparameters to be tuned, namely C and max_iter.
+Next, we define a Scikit-learn based Logistic Regression model and set up a parameter sampler.
+We define 2 hyperparameters to be tuned, namely C and max_iter.
 C represents the inverse regularization parameter and max_iter represents the maximum number of iterations.

 A HyperDrive Config is created using a SKLearn estimator and the parameter sampler.